-A few home remedies available there are:
+A few home remedies available are:

 Chewing gum.
 Because saliva is slightly alkaline, stimulating it by chewing gum after eating may help neutralise the acidity in your mouth and throat.
 However, it doesn’t have any supporting research.

 Ginger.
 Ginger is a common home remedy for issues like nausea and a sour stomach.
-It should be taken in small quantity and not on regular basis.
+It should be taken in small quantities and not on a regular basis.
 Trusted sources claim that heartburn is also a symptom of taking too much ginger.

 Drinking cold milk.
 Due to its natural alkalinity, milk is another home remedy that’s often touted as a way to ease heartburn symptoms.
-Its soothing initially, however, the fat and protein it contains can ultimately make heartburn symptoms worse in severe conditions once the milk is digested.
+It's soothing initially; however, the fat and protein it contains can ultimately make heartburn symptoms worse in severe conditions once the milk is digested.

-Probiotics: Probiotics are nothing but good and live bacteria or yeast, that helps your body to stay healthy and to work well.
-Probiotics works wonder on your digestive system.
-These good bacteria fight back with bad bacteria and keep your organs clean and hygiene.
+Probiotics are nothing but good, live bacteria or yeast that help your body stay healthy and work well.
+Probiotics work wonders for your digestive system.
+These good bacteria fight back against bad bacteria and keep your organs clean and hygienic.
 They are your microbiome.

-Some of the conditions that might be helped by increasing the amount of probiotic in your body through food or supplements include diarrhoea, constipation, Irritable bowl syndrome (IBS), Gum disease, lactose intolerance, etc.
+They are generally found in the gut, mouth, vagina, urinary tract, skin, and lungs Hence, we understand how these good bacteria are essential for our whole body and not just one organ.
+Some of the conditions that might be helped by increasing the amount of probiotics in your body through food or supplements include diarrhoea, constipation, irritable bowel syndrome (IBS), gum disease, lactose intolerance, etc.